alexyoon26/HelicalPi/README.md

 </p>

 # Testing
-Testing of the helical antenna was conducted using a portable network analyzer rated 11 GHz and a Jetson Xavier AGX with a M.2 Wireless Card installed.
+Testing of the helical antenna was conducted using a portable network analyzer rated 11 GHz and a Jetson Xavier AGX with a M.2 wireless card installed.
 The network analyzer was calibrated then displayed the Standing Wave Ratio (SWR) and the S-Parameter of the helical antenna.

 ***SWR Graph Display (left) and S-Parameter Graph Display (right):***
 <p align="center" width="100%">